 The Christian Leader uses “Show and Tell”

-“Show and tell” is a process of teaching someone to develop skills and at its simplest involves both instruction and demonstration.
-It is an apprenticeship model and reflects the way that Jesus nurtured the disciples and therefore has a strong attraction to the Christian Leader.
-The duration varies dependent upon the nature of the task and the abilities and speed of learning of the apprentice.
+“Show and tell” is a process of teaching someone to develop skills, and at its simplest, involves both instruction and demonstration.
+It is an apprenticeship model and reflects the way that Jesus nurtured the disciples, and therefore has a strong attraction to the Christian Leader.
+The duration varies depending upon the nature of the task and the abilities and speed of learning of the apprentice.

 The Show and Tell model is expressed in several variants.
 Here we set out six stages:

 The instructor explains what needs to be done and how to do it, providing any necessary background and expectations.